-Our Trust and its schools comply with the requirements of KCSIE, (September 2020) - Part 3.
+Our school complies with the requirements of KCSIE, (September 2021) - Part 3.

 13. Attendance at Child Protection Conference

 If a child or young person becomes the subject in a Child Protection Conference as a school we may be asked to share information about the child or young person and his/her family.
 Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting preferably by the school.